pondsthlm/hosted-trend-report/docker/README.md

 curl -u <user> https://devops-docker.repo.dex.nu/v2/auth > ~/.dockercfg
 ```

-Check the .docker.cfg in your home directory, it shoild look something like:
+Check the .docker.cfg in your home directory, it should look something like:
 ```bash
 $ cat ~/.dockercfg
 {